Terminology

 The performance (speed and efficiency) of the screw system is affected by how the screw ends are attached and supported.

-Type of End Fixity Relative Rigidity Critical Speed Factor Critical Load Factor
+Type of End Fixity Relative Rigidity Critical Speed Factor Critical Rod Factor

 less rigid image Less Rigid 0.32 0.25